iarakshana/hw3/README.md

 You'll answer the same questions, but use python to do so.
 Even if you are familiar with it, please do not use `pandas`.

+You will then create a few simple pictures, using methods of the "turtle" class.

 ## Salaries Revisited

 ### Downloading some data.